FEARS ARE EDUCATED INTO US, AND CAN, IF WE WISH, BE EDUCATED OUT.” KARL A. MENNINGER

 I’m in Houston, Texas today sitting down outside the central library at a public reflecting pool resting and gathering my thoughts.
 My twins are now nearly twenty years old and are separated and both far away from home right now.
 The truth is I am grieving their rough childhood and our damaged family life.
 The truth is I am disappointed in the world.
-The truth is I am disappointed in myself because I couldn’t keep them safe from life and that is my primary job.
+The truth is I am disappointed in myself because I couldn’t keep them safe from life and that is my primary objective.
 To keep my children safe.
 I wish I would have known how hostile it would really be when I had my babies.
 I’m also not sure that it matters how much I knew.
 It only matters that people are hostile.
 That’s the problem.

 My one last thought is that I hope that my kids love and care about and will be able to support each other to grow and stay connected in love.
-That’s what I saw on that screen.
-CODA portrayed a rough life for a good little protective and isolated Deaf family.
+That’s what I saw on that screen watching the movie.
+CODA portrayed a rough life for a good little protective and isolated family.
 And I hope that film will change the world for the better.
 Tangibly.
 Not fleetingly.
 We certainly need it.